 Todd Helfter, Director of Database Services: Lessons Learned as a Long-Time Remote Worker

-Working from home is not a new concept.
+Working remotely is not a new concept.
 Until the Industrial Revolution, most people didn’t travel for their livelihood.
 It was only when production shifted from farms and local workshops to mills and factories that the nature of work changed overnight.
 It wasn’t until the Digital Revolution when new technology once again allowed us to reevaluate how (and where) work was done.